Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Preventing access to the whole Microsoft App Store

 When you don’t want to go down the road to limit access to the store, you could also block access to the Microsoft App Store.
-But you have to ask yourself a question: Do you really want to block the Microsoft App store?
+But you must ask yourself: Do you really want to block the Microsoft App store?

 BEWARE!!!: